-In June 1991, the Governmental Accounting Standards Board issued Statement No. 14, The Financial Reporting Entity.
+In May, 2002, the Governmental Accounting Standards Board issued Statement 39, Determining Whether Certain Organizations Are Component Units which amended Statement No. 14, The Financial Reporting Entity.
 The definition of the reporting entity is based primarily on the notion of financial accountability.
 In determining financial accountability for legally separate organizations, the System considered whether its officials appoint a voting majority of an organization's governing body and whether they are able to impose their will on that organization or if there is a potential for the organization to provide specific financial burdens to or to impose specific financial burdens on the System.
 The System also determined whether there are organizations that are fiscally dependent on it.
 It was determined that there are no component units of the System.